OCA/server-tools/sql_request_abstract/readme/DESCRIPTION.rst

     * SQL Request / User : Can see all the sql requests by default and execute them, if they are valid.
     * SQL Request / Manager : has full access on sql requests.

+* The request can be run against an external database (only read queries for now) It may be usefull to avoid overloading the production server for example.